Questions about your Assessment?

 You may also file an appeal of MPAC’s assessment with the ARB.
 The ARB is an independent tribunal (decision-making body) of the Ontario Ministry of the Attorney General.

-Please note that if your property, or a portion of it, is classified as residential, farm or managed forest, you must first file a Request for Reconsideration with MPAC before you are eligible to appeal to the ARB.
+Please note that if your property, or a portion of it, is classified as residential, farm or managed forest, you must first file an RfR with MPAC - and MPAC must make a decision - before you are eligible to appeal to the ARB.

 There is a time limit to submit an appeal to the ARB.
-It starts on the date that MPAC issues the results of your Request for Reconsideration and ends after 90 days.
-The deadline for submitting an appeal to the ARB will be in the letter that MPAC sends you with the results of the Request for Reconsideration.
+It starts on the date that MPAC issues the results of your RfR and ends after 90 days.
+The deadline for submitting an appeal to the ARB will be in the letter that MPAC sends you with the results of the RfR.
 You can find more information about how to file an appeal, including forms and fees at elto.gov.on.ca/arb/.

 The RfR gives you an opportunity to have MPAC review your assessment in detail, free of charge, to determine if it is accurate.
 During the review, you may be able to provide MPAC with new information or correct inaccurate information that has played a part in the assessment.
 In this way, concerns may be resolved without the need for an appeal.